 (ETHC3500 / 3 credits / 45 class hours)

 This seminar covers the financial code of ethics and addresses sustainable financing, socially responsible investment (SRI) issues, ethical banking, legal and practical aspects of integrating environment, social justice, and corporate governance (ESG) issues to institutional investment.
 The seminar gives a detailed overview of major institutional actors, key players in European and global networks in the field of banking and sustainable financing, and the international standards in the fight against tax avoidance and money laundering.
-This course is highly practice oriented; each module contains at least one field visit in a corresponding local organization or NGO.
+This course is highly practice oriented; each module contains one field visit in a corresponding local organization or NGO.
 Lecturers are drawn from academic institutions, nongovernmental organizations, government agencies, and research centers, or are individuals recognized as specialists in their fields

 Choose between the following two courses: